sr-lab/contracts-android/scripts/f-droid/README.md

  - The script `createVersionsFile.py` is used to obtain the 'first' and 'last' versions of each repository in `github_unique_repos.txt`.
 The script can set a limit on the number of projects to process (by default, it processes the top 200 projects).
 It creates the file `versions_file.txt` with the versions that will be processed.

- - The script `cloneRepos.sh` clones the repositories listed in the file `versions_file.txt`
+ - The script `cloneRepos.sh` clones the repositories listed in the file `versions_file.txt` (by default, two versions of the top 200 projects).
+It clones the repositories into the folder `github_repos`.

 ## Credits
 [Ana Ribeiro](https://github.com/anasofiagribeiro) created the original version